stuyspec/uploader/README.md

 ### Troubleshooting

-For troubleshooting tips, see <TROUBLESHOOTING.md>.
+For troubleshooting tips, see our [troubleshooting document](TROUBLESHOOTING.md).

 ### Optional Flags